Interior picture from Statens Naturhistoriske Museum References

 Since the structure is a super elliptical dome, the ~1600 pieces of glass can only be mirrored once so that we have 800 unique pieces of glass in the structure.

-For the underground areas of the project we supply special skylights and wall partitions in bespoke steel systems to recreate the look of old times.
+For the underground areas and the surrounding brick buildings of the project we supplied special skylights and wall partitions in bespoke steel systems that recreated the look of old times.

 Owner: Københavns Universitet